smknstd/modern-php-cheatsheet/destructuring.md

 // $c = 3
 ```

-You can also destruct only a portion of the array.
-The order doesn't matter.
+You can also destruct only a portion of the array (The order doesn't matter):

 ```
 ['miny' => $c, 'eeny' => $a] = $array;